-Should the organisation wishing to use the school premises not have any safeguarding plices or procedures in place, then the organisation should not be allowed to let the facilities.
+Should the organisation wishing to use the school premises not have any safeguarding policies or procedures in place, then the organisation should not be allowed to let the facilities.
 The school should also ensure safeguarding requirements are included in any transfer of control agreement (i.e. lease or hire agreement), as a condition of use and occupation of the premises; and that failure to comply with this would lead to termination of the agreement.

+Ownership and consultation

+Document sponsor/approver (role) Group Legal Counsel

+Document author (role) Regional Safeguarding Lead

+Consultation with

-Ownership and consultation Document sponsor (role) Group Legal Counsel Document author (name) Alison Barnett - Regional Safeguarding Lead Expert advice ISI Consultancy (Sara Wiggins, Lead Consultant) - 28.08.2018
+Specialist advice provided by ISI Consultancy (Sara Wiggins, Lead Consultant) - 28.08.2018

+Audience

+Audience All staff

-Document application and publication
+Document application

-England Yes
+The policy is related to this jurisdiction

-Wales No - alternative version
+Wales - No - alternative version

-Spain No - alternative version
+Spain - No - alternative version

 Version control

+Review cycle Annually

+Effective from September 2022

-Implementation date September 2021
+Next review date September 2023

-Review date May 2022

-Adopted September 2021

-Review May 2022 Signed Asistant Head Character and Wellbeing & DSL
+Version (use consistent system with Safeguarding and Child Protection Policy 2022-23

+date in the file name.
+Please see

+below)